Thank you!

 Wage Inflation in China

-This wage growth has made China increasingly expensive compared to neighboring manufacturing powerhouses.
-For example, labor costs in Vietnam remain 50% lower than in China, while Mexico offers the advantage of geographical proximity for North American businesses looking to reduce shipping expenses.
-As a result, many SMBs are reconsidering their reliance on Chinese factories, particularly for labor-intensive manufacturing.
+This wage growth has made China increasingly expensive compared to some neighboring manufacturing hubs.
+Vietnam, India, Indonesia, and parts of Southeast Asia can be attractive for labor-intensive products, while Mexico can offer proximity advantages for North American brands.
+As a result, many SMBs are reconsidering their reliance on Chinese factories, particularly for products where manual assembly is a large share of cost.

 Increased Operational Expenses

-For SMBs, these rising expenses create significant pricing challenges.
-Many businesses are forced to either absorb higher costs, pass them on to consumers, or seek alternative production hubs with more stable cost structures.
-This trend is accelerating the shift toward Southeast Asia and Latin America, where labor remains more affordable and regulatory costs are less burdensome.
+For SMBs, these rising expenses create pricing challenges.
+Businesses may need to absorb higher costs, pass them on to consumers, redesign products for lower production cost, or seek alternative production hubs with more stable cost structures.
+This trend is accelerating interest in Southeast Asia, India, Mexico, and nearshore options, especially where product design and supplier requirements are not tied to China’s deep component ecosystem.

 #3: Supply Chain Disruptions & Logistics Issues

 China’s role as the world’s largest exporter has made its supply chain dynamics critical to global commerce.
-However, in 2025, ongoing disruptions—ranging from shipping delays and rising freight costs to geopolitical conflicts and regulatory shifts—have created significant challenges for businesses that rely on Chinese manufacturing.
-Small and medium-sized businesses (SMBs), which often lack the resources and supply chain flexibility of larger corporations, are feeling the impact the most.
+However, ongoing disruptions—ranging from shipping delays and port congestion to geopolitical conflicts, customs changes, and regulatory shifts—continue to create challenges for businesses that rely on Chinese manufacturing.
+Small and medium-sized businesses (SMBs), which often lack the resources and supply chain flexibility of larger corporations, can feel the impact the most.

 Chinese supply chain ship.